pranay7293/MineSweeper/README.md

 # MineSweeper
 ### MineSweeper Clone with C++

+## 🎉 Game On!
+Unveiling the Thrills:

+🌟 Navigate through a grid of mystery, where every cell holds secrets - some hiding devious mines. <br>

+💣 Your mission?
+Safely traverse the minefield, uncovering tiles and revealing hidden numbers. <br>

+🔢 Keep an eye on those numbers!
+They'll guide you toward the mines lurking in the shadows. <br>

+🏆 Three exhilarating gameplay modes await, each with its unique set of challenges. <br>

+🎮 It's time to unleash your inner strategist and embark on a gaming adventure like never before! <br>

 ## 🧐🔍 How to Play:

 1️⃣ Choose your preferred board size (side length: 9 to 25) and dive into the challenge. <br>